lunanerdderg/Reefbackend/README.md

 * Add ability to scan for mod updates
 * Add ability to update mods (manually and automatically)
 * Return only specific settings to default, not all simultaneously
 * Automatically save all changes to Profile made in-game once Subnautica is closed, and remove profile to automatically return to vanilla
+* Automatically save previous logs once Subnautica is closed
 * Automatically install mod dependencies with mods
 * Allow mods to be added directly to Profiles without requiring manual installation to Library first (automatic instead)
 * Filter Nexus mods to exclude mods which require SMLHelper